Hownam History, Family Crest & Coats of Arms

 Early Origins of the Hownam family

 The surname Hownam was first found in Huntingdonshire, where there were two records for the family found in the Hundredorum Rolls of 1273: Gilbert Houman; and Henry Houman.

 Matill filia Hiweman was found in Wiltshire c.
 1248 and Hugeman de Assinton was listed in Suffolk in the 13th century.
 In Huntingdonshire, Willelmus filius Howman was registered there in the Hundredorum Rolls and later, William Hiweman was found in Wiltshire c.
 1248.
 Humphrey Huueman was found in Suffolk in 1277.

 Early History of the Hownam family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Hownam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hownam research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Hownam History in all our PDF Extended History products and printed products wherever possible.

 Hownam Spelling Variations